- Safety Guide & Disclaimer

 - spare screws

-- Some models include a spring-loaded security hinge mechanism that needs to be installed
+- a separate spring-loaded security hinge mechanism that needs to be installed - while some models have a pre-installed mechanism

 - If your Vertical dock model included a separate spring-loaded security hinge mechanism, fit the mechanism in place and secure with included #4 1/2" screws.
 Otherwise skip this step: